 In 2005, Magistrates Courts' staff transferred from the Local Government Pension Scheme to the Civil Service Scheme.
 Whilst transfer values were effected at that time, an agreement on funding the deficit position was not finalised until February 2011.
-The agreement set out that the Bedfordshire Pension Fund would receive ten annual payments of £0.608 million, commencing April 2011.
-The fair value of these payments have been recognised in the Fund's accounts for 2019/2020.
-There are no instalments falling due more than one year from the balance sheet date which are shown as a long term debtor, £0 million at 31 March 2020 (£0.608 million at 31 March 2019).
+The agreement set out that Bedfordshire Pension Fund would receive ten annual payments of £0.608 million, commencing April 2011, ending at 31 March 2021.
+As a result, there are no instalments falling due more than one year from the balance sheet date.
 The amount falling due within less than a year is shown as current assets.